 How do you cure anxiety – whether generalized anxiety, panic attacks, or obsessive worry?
 By getting to the roots of your early experiences and reconnecting the specifics of what happened long ago to the situations that make you anxious now.
 That is truly the best answer for a cure.
 But you can’t do that on your own.

 You need a place to safely bring those past situations and relationships out into the open.
 To remember.
 And to finally express the feelings you now carry within your anxiety.
 When anxiety is severe and paralyzing, it’s well worth finding a psychotherapist who specializes in anxiety.
 Especially, one who knows how to get to the unconscious roots.

 What kind of therapy, though?
 Behavioral – or skill-based therapies – have their place.
 But, they give you tools to override your anxiety; not to work out its roots.
 A psychoanalytic (or psychodynamic) approach is the most effective cure.

 Does that mean 3-5 times a week on the Freudian couch?
 Not necessarily at all.
 Frequency is an individual thing.
 What a psychoanalytic or psychodynamic approach means is having a therapist that takes into account early childhood experiences.

 Each of the situations that stir up your anxiety needs to be understood at the deepest level.
 Especially, the unconscious early childhood sources of your fears.
-Anxiety and obsessive worry must be traced back to the fantasies and fears behind them.
+Anxiety, generalized anxiety, panic attacks, and obsessive worry must be traced back to the fantasies and fears behind them.